mdabir1203/Get_Next_Line_42/README.md

 A Good Guide regarding the concept is given by @Raspurrin Life gets easier:xD!![42Guides](https://github.com/Raspurrin/42Guides/blob/main/get_next_line/get_next_line.md)

 I used a different implementation idea with Intrusive Linked List.
 Although it is not required but it helped me learn how to implement linked list.
+(Its not about showing off though -->> Just was fedup with the previous implementation where I had timeouts  _-_

 ## **A small visual of the concept:** ##